cstim240/nba_injuryrating/README.md

 ### Business question: "Which NBA players are the most injury-prone based on historical data?"

-### Audience: Fantasy Basketball Players, Casual fans, etc.
+### Audience: Fantasy Basketball Players, Casual fans, Stephen A. Smith etc.

 ## Setup and Usage